HCS412/smart-comm-router/README.md

 Frontend UI

 Open http://localhost:3000 in your browser.
+Manual Input:
 Enter a sender email (e.g., user@example.com), optional subject, and message content (minimum 10 characters).
 Select a product (Discovery, Hauler, Pioneer).
 Click "Classify & Draft" to process via the /triage endpoint.

+Ingestion:
+Select a source (Gmail or Phone) from the dropdown.
+Click "Ingest & Triage" to process a mock message via the /ingest endpoint.

 View results:
 Classification: Category, intent, priority, queue, and confidence (with progress bar).
 Draft Response: AI-generated reply tailored to the message.